propellerlabsio/meteor-ui5-website/public/docs/Quickstart.md

 | `server` | Any files in here will only run on the Meteor server. |

 ## Installing the Meteor UI5 package
-1. Remove Blaze with `meteor remove blaze-html-templates`.
+1. Remove Blaze with `meteor remove blaze-html-templates`
-1. Add static-html support with `meteor add static-html`.
+1. Add static-html support with `meteor add static-html`
-1. Add the [`meteor-ui5-debug`](https://github.com/propellerlabsio/meteor-ui5-debug) package to your meteor project with `meteor add propellerlabsio:meteor-ui5-debug`.
+1. Add the [`meteor-ui5-debug`](https://github.com/propellerlabsio/meteor-ui5-debug) package to your meteor project with `meteor add propellerlabsio:meteor-ui5-debug`
-1. Add the [`meteor-ui5-mongo`](https://github.com/propellerlabsio/meteor-ui5-mongo) package to your meteor project with `meteor add propellerlabsio:meteor-ui5-mongo`.
+1. Add the [`meteor-ui5-mongo`](https://github.com/propellerlabsio/meteor-ui5-mongo) package to your meteor project with `meteor add propellerlabsio:meteor-ui5-mongo`
-1. Remove jQuery (we'll use the version Ui5 provides) with `meteor remove jquery`.
+1. Remove jQuery (we'll use the version Ui5 provides) with `meteor remove jquery` (this step is unnecessary in later versions of meteor.)

 ## Bootstraping UI5
 1. In the `client` folder, create a file called `index.html` with the following contents: